bring/developer-site/README.md

 generated OAS JSON is replacing manually written RAML.
 We use CSS with some light post processing and JS that is bundled with Webpack.

+## Writing documentation for people

+Keep in mind that users are more likely to be looking for use cases than parameters and values.
+In a parameter-heavy table, it might make sense to list the values and explain them like a dictionary.
+But on higher levels, such as in endpoint lists and how-to guides, it’s often better to lead with the use case and then provide the parameter.

 ## Build, run and deploy

 `npm install` installs the dependencies.